• Skip to main content

 John Miedema

 John Miedema is an internationally recognized leader, researcher, and developer of biochar technology.
-John is a sought-after speaker at events hosted by national and international government agencies, NGO’s, trade groups and universities.
 He is founder and CEO at BioLogical Carbon, LLC (BLC) in Philomath Oregon.
-BLC’s mission is determining pathways for underutilized waste streams to valuable become valued resources.
+BLC’s mission is determining pathways for underutilized waste streams to become valued resources.
 BLC’s primary focus is applied research and production of high-quality biochar products for the remediation of environmental toxins and building soil fertility.
+These “designer” chars are being used in research at a number of universities, government and private industrial and agricultural projects.
+In addition to long stints as a fisherman in Alaska and an electrical contractor, John has spent over two decades studying and designing sustainable energy systems integrated with resource management, food production and environmental remediation.

 Cathy McQueeney